 What is Rare Disease?

-Rare diseases are long-standing, life threatening, progressively disabling conditions that affect a small percentage of population and require multi-disciplinary care.
-One rare disease may affect only a handful of patients in one demographic (eg. In the EU) and another might affect as many as 50,000 in other region (eg. Asia).
+Rare diseases are long-standing, life-threatening, progressively disabling conditions that affect a small percentage of the population and require multi-disciplinary care.
+One rare disease may affect only a handful of patients in one demographic (eg. In the EU) and another might affect as many as 50,000 in another region (eg. Asia).

 Relatively common symptoms can hide underlying rare diseases leading to misdiagnosis and delaying treatment.
 Quintessentially disabling, the patient’s quality of life is affected by the lack or loss of autonomy due to the chronic, progressive, degenerative, and frequently life-threatening aspects of the disease.

 Although rare and genetic diseases, and many times the symptoms, are uncommon to most doctors, rare diseases as a whole represent a large medical challenge.
 Combine this with the lack of financial or market incentives to treat or cure rare diseases, and you have a serious public health problem.

 Rare diseases do not recognize race, color, nationality, or social standing…. they could happen to anyone.

 Here are a few statistics and facts to illustrate the breadth of the rare disease problem worldwide.